-We’ve also launched a new Esri ArcGIS Hub page – thanks to our Municipality of Anchorage GIS Department - for our Anchored Home strategic plan, which features the full plan, details from the most recent count, data from you through our AncWorks portal, and more.
+For information about our camp abatement and outreach processes, click here.
+You can see our Anchored Home strategic plan, details from the most recent count, data from you through our AncWorks portal, and more.
 This is a useful clearinghouse for all the City’s information on homelessness.

 Mayor Berkowitz's Housing and Homeless Services coordination initiative has provided key community leadership and support through the Anchorage Coalition to End Homelessness and many housing and social services partners.
 The Mayor's goal has been to support the agencies participating in this work and to serve as a catalyst for missing or underdeveloped infrastructure needed in Anchorage.

 Through #AncWorks, residents can report the location of homeless camps in Anchorage to the Anchorage Police Department for enforcement of "no camping" laws on municipal property.
 In addition, homeless individuals are contacted by a social worker embedded in the Police Department's Community Action Policing (CAP) Team and connected to needed services.